riybha216/3d-connectO/README.md

 # 112-term-project
-Term project for 15-112
+3D ConnectO: Term Project for 15-112 F22

-Riya Bhatia
+Name: Riya Bhatia

-Project: 3D Connect4
+Section: C

 Features to be Implemented:
 - 3D board with clickable and responsive cells